Vanuatu vs Türkiye: a small donation, or a large bet.

 What Vanuatu trades that raw count for is the combination most Bitcoiners are actually buying: speed measured in weeks not months, a smaller fixed cost that leaves your capital in Bitcoin, zero personal income tax, and a source-of-funds process designed for on-chain wealth.
 Different buyers, different tools.

-Which one fits your file.
+Which one fits your application.

-Choose Vanuatu if you want the fastest serious citizenship in its class, a smaller fixed cost, no exposure to foreign property or currency, zero personal income tax, and a file built for Bitcoin.
+Choose Vanuatu if you want the fastest citizenship in its class, a smaller fixed cost, no exposure to foreign property or currency, zero personal income tax, and a file built for Bitcoin.
 This is what cbi.vu does.

 The honest answers.